Join Our Team

 - skill in organizing and prioritizing work tasks and activities;

-- ability to exercise discretion and independent judgment in fulfillment of primary responsibilities;
+- ability to exercise discretion and independent judgment in fulfillment Office responsibilities;

 - availability to work atypical hours;